chuwyton/TokyoGTFS/README.md

 Before launching install those using `pip3 install -r requirements.txt`.

-Currently there are 3 scripts available:
+Currently there are 4 scripts available:
 - *trains_gtfs.py*: to create train schedules in GTFS format,
 - *trains_ekikara.py*: to load timetables for trains without odpt:TrainTimetable data available.
   This file isn't meant to be run standalone, its functions are incoroporated with *trains_gtfs.py* script.
+- *trains_realtime.py*: to create GTFS-Realtime feed for trains, based on GTFS feed created by *trains_gtfs.py*.
 - *buses_gtfs.py*: to create bus schedules in GTFS format.